rschiang/moedict-meego/README.md

 - Improve search efficiency
 - Able to show pronouncation in History page
 - Incremental updater
-- Text-selection and "search on web"
-- "Share to" feature
+- "Search on Web" and "Share to" feature

 Join #g0v.tw discussion on Plurk or freenode IRC.